-University employees wishing to report personal incidents of sexual misconduct or intimate partner violence should contact Jules Tetreault, Interim Title IX Coordinator at (203) 392-5556.
-If an employee wishes to receive information about University and community support and advocacy services he/she should contact Diane Mazza, Office of Human Resources at (203)392-5405.
+University employees wishing to report personal incidents of sexual misconduct should contact Paula Rice, Title IX Coordinator at (203) 392-5568.
+If an employee wishes to receive information about University and community support and advocacy services he/she should contact Steve Weinberger, Office of Human Resources at (203)392-5405.
 To make a criminal report the employee should contact University Police at (203)392-5375 or 911 in an emergency.

 What Happens After You Notify Title IX Coordinator?

 - If the reporting or disclosing person is under the age of eighteen (18), the Title IX Coordinator will contact the Connecticut Department of Children and Families to inform them of the alleged situation involving sexual misconduct

-Sample Script When Dealing with Student Disclosure or Report
+Sample Script When Dealing With Student Disclosure or Report

 “Excuse me for interrupting.
-It sounds like you are going to tell me about a situation involving sexual violence (sexual harassment, sexual assault, intimate partner violence or stalking) Please know that I want to help.
-However, if you want to continue this conversation with me, you need to know that I am a mandated reporter.
-I have a duty to report this conversation to the university’s Title IX Coordinator.
+It sounds like you are going to tell me about a situation involving sexual misconduct (sexual harassment, sexual assault, sexual exploitation, intimate partner violence or stalking) Please know that I want to help.
+However, if you want to continue this conversation with me, you need to know that I am a responsible employee and I have a duty to report this conversation to the university’s Title IX Coordinator.
 The university has professionals who you can speak with about this and I can give you their information.
 I also have information about resources for counseling, health, advocacy and reporting options.
 I want you know that you do not need to share any information on the incident with anyone to receive support and advocacy.
 Also, while you are here I am going to contact the University Advocate who will help to ensure that you are getting the information and support that can best help you at this time.
 You do not have to speak to the advocate unless you choose to.
 Is there anything else I can do for you now?”

 Confidential Resources & Confidentiality

-Where it is deemed necessary for the institution to take steps to protect the safety of the reported survivor and/or other members of the campus community, the institution will need to act in a manner so as not to compromise the privacy and confidentiality of the reported survivor of a sexual assault to the extent reasonably possible.
+Where it is deemed necessary for the institution to take steps to protect the safety of the reported survivor and/or other members of the campus community, the institution will need to act in a manner so as not to compromise the privacy and confidentiality of the reported survivor of a sexual misconduct to the extent reasonably possible.

 Information on University Reporting Options and Support/Advocacy Services